-Current parking demand is less than 10 percent of the existing 1,200-space parkand-ride.
-Because of low parking utilization and the high cost of fully replacing the existing capacity in a parking structure, Metro requires that an approximately three-acre area adjacent to the busway be reserved and developed as surface parking to provide up to 400 spaces with the intent of converting it to a parking structure to accommodate future demand.
+Current parking demand is less than 10 percent of the existing 1,200-space park-andride.
+Because of low parking utilization and the high cost of fully replacing the existing capacity in a parking structure, Metro requires that an approximately two- and-a-half acre area adjacent to the busway be reserved and developed as surface parking to provide approximately 375 spaces with the intent of converting it to a parking structure to accommodate future demand.
 The parking structure shall be planned and designed as an integral part of the joint development, and may support a housing development.